-The calculation of spatial derivatives in (4) is nontrivial.
+The calculation of spatial derivatives in (4) is non-trivial.
 Sparse data in some regions and scatter in the potential temperature field result in large uncertainties and discrepancies when calculating derivatives, and (4) requires second-order derivatives.
-Interpolating θ and S on an isopycnal using techniques such as objective mapping (Fig. 3) creates smoothly varying fields but are highly sensitive to outlying measurements, which may or may not be physical, increasing the uncertainty when taking derivatives.
+Interpolating θ and S on an isopycnal using techniques such as objective mapping (Figure 3) create smoothly varying fields but are highly sensitive to outlying measurements, which may or may not be physical, increasing the uncertainty when taking derivatives.
 To more carefully quantify variations in properties in the deep water masses, we turn to EOF analysis.

-4. Empirical orthogonal function analysis
+4. Empirical Orthogonal Function Analysis

-Our goal in using EOF analysis is twofold: to quantify changes in water mass properties in the deep Canada Basin and to isolate the dominant spatial patterns in the potential temperature field in order to calculate largescale, low-noise spatial derivatives for use with the inverse method.
+255 Our goal in using EOF analysis is twofold: to quantify changes in water mass properties in the 256 deep Canada Basin, and to isolate the dominant spatial patterns in the potential temperature field 257 in order to calculate large-scale, low-noise spatial derivatives for use with the inverse method.

-a.
+258 a.
 Implementation

-EOF analysis produces a set of ordered orthogonal modes, that is, the minimum number of independent patterns needed to capture the maximum amount of variance in the data.
-Spatial EOF modes are extracted for data sampled at different isopycnal levels (appendix) so that the principal components (PCs) show how the spatial modes vary between isopycnals (see, e.g., Gavart and De Mey 1997).
-Measurements of the form A(x, y, z) are used, where A is a water property such as potential temperature or salinity.
-A separate EOF analysis is performed for each year and then the dominant modes for all years are compared.
+EOF analysis produces a set of ordered orthogonal modes - that is, the minimum number of independent patterns needed to capture the maximum amount of variance in the data.
+Spatial EOF modes are extracted for data sampled at different isopycnal levels (Appendix), so that the principal components (PCs) show how the spatial modes vary between isopycnals (see e.g., Gavart and De Mey 1997).
+Measurements of the form $A(\vec{x}, z)$ are used, where A is a water property such as potential temperature or salinity.
+A separate EOF analysis is performed for each year, then the dominant modes for all years are compared.

-The method is described by way of example (Fig. 4) with reference to potential temperature on isopycnals for a specific year (2004).
-Analysis is restricted to profiles in the deep basin, defined as locations with ocean bottom depths >3000 m.
-Isopycnals are chosen such that the average isopycnal depths are equally spaced between 300 and 3000 m, for 50 isopycnals from $\sigma = 27.8$ to 28.1 kg m^{-3} .
-EOF analysis identifies spatial patterns in temperature common to the FSBW, BSBW, and DTML water masses.
-Before the EOF analysis is performed, the potential temperature field on each isopycnal is normalized to have zero mean and unit standard deviation,
+The method is described by way of example (Figure 4) with reference to potential temperature 266 on isopycnals for a specific year (2004).
+Analysis is restricted to profiles in the deep basin, defined 267 as locations with ocean bottom depths >3000 m.
+Isopycnals are chosen such that the average 268 isopycnal depths are equally spaced between 300 and 3000 m, for 50 isopycnals from $\sigma = 27.8$ 269 to 28.1 kg m-3.
+EOF analysis identifies spatial patterns in temperature common to the FSBW, 270 BSBW, and DTML water masses.
+Before the EOF analysis is performed, the potential temperature 271 field on each isopycnal is normalized to have zero mean and unit standard deviation, which ensures 272 the results are not biased towards isopycnals with larger amplitude temperature variations.
+273